trentlarson/uport-demo/README.md

 Note that new deployments can remove the "legacy Confirmation" code.

 ###### Release

+- Create a .env.production file.
+Look at .env.local for the values to set.

+- `npm run build`

-After `npm run build`, copy the contents of the `build` folder to the server, eg `rsync -azvu -e "ssh -i ~/.ssh/..." build ubuntu@endorser.ch:uport-demo/`.
-That's it.
+- Copy the contents of the `build` folder to the server, eg `rsync -azvu -e "ssh -i ~/.ssh/..." build ubuntu@endorser.ch:uport-demo/`.

+- Check the map and the entity redirect, eg. (this one)[https://endorser.ch/entity/01HWWXKYTK0P086D8B1C3TNB7S].

 - Note that there are videos and html doc files that need to be copied.

+- Note that `npm run build` creates static pages that work when using a "Link" but not an "href".

 The following was the approach when we ran `npm run start` on the server:

-Create a release in GitHub, `git pull`, then do one of the following:
+- Create a release in GitHub, `git pull`, then do one of the following:

   - Manually follow the steps in `./scripts/deploy.sh` (because doing them automatically has borked the server in the past, hanging with 99% CPU usage by kswapd0).

   - ... or, if you're feeling lucky, run `./scripts/deploy.sh ubuntutest release-endorser.ch.XXX ~/.ssh/key` ... and change "ubuntutest" to "ubuntu" when deploying to production.

-Note that `npm run build` creates static pages that work when using a "Link" but not an "href".

 ###### Pointers